limbernie/limbernie.github.io/_posts/2018-05-20-gemini-inc-1-walkthrough.md

 In this case, we'd like to trick the web application to read local files such as `/etc/passwd` that we weren't able to, expose through PDF using `wkhtmltopdf`.

-After scouring through the issues in the `wkhtmltopdf` GitHub project, I found issue [#3570](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/3570) &mdash; _SSRF and file read with `wkhtmltoimage`_.
+After scouring through the issues in the `wkhtmltopdf` GitHub project, I found issue [#3570](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/3570)—_SSRF and file read with `wkhtmltoimage`_.
 In another stroke of luck, I found this [page](https://github.com/crackatoa/kertasgorengan/blob/master/catatan/SSRF%20wkhtml.md) (by googling for "wkhtmltoimage ssrf") that shows you how to exploit issue #3570.
 Although parts of the page were in Indonesian, the idea was so clear, it doesn't require translation. :wink:

-It goes like this &mdash; `wkhtmltopdf` follows 302 redirection, captures the HTML, and turns it to PDF.
+It goes like this—`wkhtmltopdf` follows 302 redirection, captures the HTML, and turns it to PDF.

 All we have to do is to host the following code as `1.php` in our attacking machine.